sinner-/ansible-freebsdvps/README.md

 * Configure your OpenVPN client and connect to the VM.
 * Now you can run the playbook with no tags:
   * `ansible-playbook -i hosts site.yml`.
+* After a normal run is complete you should use `slappasswd` to generate a password hash and add it to your host_vars/master
+  * `ssh root@10.8.0.1 jexec ldap slappasswd`.
+  * Add the output to `slapd_root` entry in host_vars/master.
+  * Reconfigure ldap jail: `ansible-playbook -i hosts site.yml --tags ldap`.

 ## Adding a new jail
 * Edit `host_vars/master` to add the jail name to the jails list and and an IP entry.